Also known as: Heart rate and Heart beat

 How the Test will Feel

 There is a slight pressure from the fingers.

-The pulse measurement has other uses as well.
-During exercise or immediately after exercise, the pulse rate can give information about your fitness level and health.
+Pulse measurement has other uses as well.
+During or immediately after exercise, the pulse rate gives information about your fitness level and health.

 For resting heart rate: